 As a camping stove, we came across the Gas One by accident.
 A family member bought it to cook a meal in the middle of the dining room table.
 It worked perfectly (however the instructions say not to do this because of carbon monoxide hazards, so please don't try this at home!)
-This stove is affordable at $31 (often found online at a discount), more transportable than any other model we tested, and super easy to use and clean.
+More transportable than any other model we tested, this gem is super easy to use and clean and shockingly affordable.

 The cast-iron skillet weighs almost twice that of the stove underneath, yet the Gas One remains sturdy and cooks single-pan dishes well.